LoopKit/loopdocs/docs/setup/update/updating.md

-# How to Update Loop
+# Updating Loop

 When a new version of Loop is released, you can click [HERE](https://github.com/LoopKit/Loop/releases) to read what features or fixes were a part of the new release.

-!!!info ""
-    The process to update is very similar to the original building of Loop app, except you get to skip several of the first steps.
-The basic steps are:
+The process to update is very similar to the original building of Loop app, except you get to skip a couple of the early steps.
+The update steps are:

-    * Update iOS, macOS, Xcode, and/or watchOS
+1. Update macOS, Xcode, iOS, and/or watchOS
-    * Download new Loop source code
+2. Download updated Loop code
+3. Open in Xcode, sign targets
-    * Add any customizations
+4. Add optional code customizations
-    * Sign all four targets
-    * Build app

-### Update Apple devices
+5. Build onto your iPhone
+6. Resolve Build Errors

+You do not have to delete your existing app.
+The new app update will simply overwrite the old app and save all your old settings and information.

+## When to Update

+You will have to rebuild your Loop app at a minimum once every 12 months.
+The apps built and signed by you in Xcode with a paid developer account will only last for 12 months before they expire and need rebuilding.
+So, at least once per year you will have to rebuild your app and go through this update process.

+Under ordinary circumstances, you do not *have to* update your Loop app until you are ready to grab new features.
+However, we encourage regular updates when a new version is released because they often contain bug fixes or improvements which may increase operational stability.

+## Step 1: Update OS and Xcode

+<u>If you miss macOS or Xcode updates, you may run into build problems.
+Do not skip these steps before updating Loop.</u>

-Between Loop app builds, there's a high liklihood that Apple has updated one or more of the systems involved in your Loop app; your Apple Developer license agreement, your iPhone's iOS, your computer's macOS, your Xcode app, and/or your watchOS.  <u>If you miss some of the updates, you may run into build problems.</u>  You can check for macOS and Xcode updates using the App Store link under the apple logo in your computer display's upper left corner.
-Check below to make sure your equipment is running the current versions of the various OS.</br></br>
+Between Loop app builds, there's a high liklihood that Apple has updated one or more of the systems involved in your Loop app.
+You need to check the following for updates to prevent build conflicts during your update of Loop:

-* **macOS High Sierra**: macOS 10.13.6</br>
-* **Xcode**: Xcode 10.1</br>
-* **iPhone**: iOS 12.1</br></br>
+* update your macOS by clicking on your apple icon in the computer's upper left corner and then selecting "Software Update" button.
+If your macOS needs an update, this will lead you there.
+Do this step first before checking for Xcode udpates in the next update step.
+The macOS needs to be updated to the most current in some situations in order to support the most recent Xcode.
+You need macOS High Sierra or Mojave at a minimum.

+* update your Xcode by opening the App Store application in your computer and selecting the "Updates" from the left-hand column.
+If an Xcode update is available, install the update before moving on with Loop updates.
+You need Xcode 10.1 at a minimum.

+* update your iPhone's iOS.
+To check if an iOS update is available, click on your iPhone's Settings, General, Software Update and then click on "install update" button if one is available.
+You need iOS 11.1 at a minimum, but iOS 12 or later is recommended.

+* update your Apple Watch's watchOS.
+To check if a watchOS update is available, click on your Watch App in your paired iPhone and then go to Settings, General, Software Update and then click on "install update" if one is available.
+You need watchOS 4.1 at a minimum, but watchOS 5 or later is recommended.

-### Download new Loop source code
+## Step 2: Download Updated Loop Code

-You can use these links to download new versions of the Loop source code.
-These links will always provide the most recent version of Loop:
+After you've finished the updates to your devices listed above, you can move onto downloading updated Loop code.
+You will not be simply using your old downloaded Loop code (and in fact, you can delete those old folders now if you want).
+Click on **ONE** of the links below to download an updated versions of Loop code (most people will use Master, see note below for explanation):
 </br></br>
 <p align="center">
 [Loop: Master branch source code](https://github.com/LoopKit/Loop/archive/master.zip)